Tropidophis boulengeri

-Trachyboa boulengeri, commonly known as the northern eyelash boa, is a species of nonvenomous snake in the family Tropidophiidae.
+Tropidophis boulengeri, commonly known as the northern eyelash boa, is a species of nonvenomous snake in the family Tropidophiidae.
+It was formerly treated as Trachyboa boulengeri.
 The species is endemic to Central America.

 Etymology

 The specific name, boulengeri, is in honor of Belgian-born British herpetologist George Albert Boulenger.

 Geographic range

 T. boulengeri is found in Colombia, western Ecuador, and Panama.